antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/datetime.rst

 A naive object does not contain enough information to unambiguously locate itself relative to other date/time objects.
-Whether a naive object represents Coordinated Universal Time (UTC), local time, or time in some other timezone is purely up to the program, just like it's up to the program whether a particular number represents metres, miles, or mass.
+Whether a naive object represents Coordinated Universal Time (UTC), local time, or time in some other timezone is purely up to the program, just like it is up to the program whether a particular number represents metres, miles, or mass.
 Naive objects are easy to understand and to work with, at the cost of ignoring some aspects of reality.

-For applications requiring aware objects, :class:`.datetime` and :class:`.time` objects have an optional time zone information attribute, :attr:`!tzinfo`, that can be set to an instance of a subclass of the abstract :class:`tzinfo` class.
+For applications requiring aware objects, :class:`.datetime` and :class:`.time` objects have an optional time zone information attribute, :attr:`tzinfo`, that can be set to an instance of a subclass of the abstract :class:`tzinfo` class.
 These :class:`tzinfo` objects capture information about the offset from UTC time, the time zone name, and whether Daylight Saving Time is in effect.
-Note that no concrete :class:`tzinfo` classes are supplied by the :mod:`datetime` module.
-Supporting timezones at whatever level of detail is required is up to the application.
-The rules for time adjustment across the world are more political than rational, and there is no standard suitable for every application.
+Note that only one concrete :class:`tzinfo` class, the :class:`timezone` class, is supplied by the :mod:`datetime` module.
+The :class:`timezone` class can represent simple timezones with fixed offset from UTC, such as UTC itself or North American EST and EDT timezones.
+Supporting timezones at deeper levels of detail is up to the application.
+The rules for time adjustment across the world are more political than rational, change frequently, and there is no standard suitable for every application aside from UTC.

 The :mod:`datetime` module exports the following constants: